Systems / lead response

 Missed-call text-back: how it works (and whether it's worth it)

 Missed-call text-back is an automation that sends a text the instant you miss a call, so a caller who'd otherwise hang up and dial your competitor replies by text instead.
-For any business that runs on phone calls, it's worth it — about a quarter of inbound calls go unanswered, and almost no one leaves a voicemail.
+For any business that runs on phone calls, it's worth it: about a quarter of inbound calls go unanswered, and almost no one leaves a voicemail.

-Missed-call text-back is a simple automation: the moment a call to your business goes unanswered, a text message fires to that number automatically — something like "Sorry we missed your call, how can we help?"
-The caller replies by text instead of hanging up and dialing the next name on the list, and a call you couldn't pick up becomes a conversation you can book.
-For any business that runs on the phone, it's worth it, because most missed calls don't call back — they're gone.
+Missed-call text-back is an automation that sends a text the instant a call to your business goes unanswered.
+The moment the line rings out (you're on a job, it's after hours, the phone's already busy) a message fires to that number on its own: something like "Sorry we missed your call, how can we help?"
+The caller taps back a reply instead of dialing the next name on their list, and a call you couldn't pick up turns into a conversation you can book.
+For any business that lives on the phone, it's worth it, because most missed calls never call back.

-How many calls service businesses actually lose
+How many calls do service businesses actually miss?

 26%

-About a quarter of inbound calls to businesses go unanswered — and fewer than 3% of callers sent to voicemail leave a message.
+About a quarter of inbound calls to businesses go unanswered, and fewer than 3% of callers sent to voicemail leave a message.
 A missed call isn't a lead on hold.
 It's usually a lead gone.

 Invoca, 2024